- Off road parking

 Over three floors.
 Five bedrooms: 1 x super king-size double with TV and en-suite bath, shower over, basin and WC, 1 x king-size double with TV and en-suite shower, basin and WC, 1 x double with TV and en-suite shower, basin and WC, 1 x family room with 1 adult bunks and 1 single with en-suite shower, basin and WC, 1 x second floor single.
 Shower room with shower, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Two sitting rooms (both seat 7).

 Oil central heating.
 Electric oven, gas hob, microwave, fridge, freezer, washing machine, dishwasher, 4 x TVs with Freeview, DVD, PlayStation 2, WiFi, selection of books, games, PS2 games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot on request.
 Highchair and stairgate available.
 Off road parking for 4 cars.
 Balcony with furniture and sea views.
 Side terraced garden with patio and furniture.
 Sorry, no pets and no smoking.
-Shop and pub 1 mile.
+Shop and pub 3 mins walk.
 Note: Property accessed via steep steps from the car park, may be unsuitable for the less mobile.
 Note: There is restricted turning space for long vehicles.
 Note: The stairs to second floor are narrow and steep and there is restricted headroom.
 Note: This owner requires a refundable Good Housekeeping bond of £200.

 - Last minute